Sara-Tucker/python-notes/files.md

 os.path.abspath('./relative_path')
 ```

-Binary files are all other file types, such as word processing documents, PDFs, images, spreadsheets, and executable programs.
-If you open a binary file in Notepad or TextEdit, it will look like scrambled nonsense, like in Figure 8-5.
+If you open a binary file in a text editor it will look like scrambled nonsense.

 <br>